 Ah, Buffalo Bills fans.
-Notoriously some of the most loyal fans around, Bills Nation faithfully start each football season hoping that this will be the year they earn their first Super Bowl title, and they are in the hunt in 2019, going 4-1 early in the season.
+Notoriously some of the most loyal fans around, Bills Nation faithfully start each football season hoping that this will be the year they earn their first Super Bowl title, and they are in the hunt in 2019, going 5-1 almost halfway through the season.

 Tickets: Visit the Buffalo Bills’ website for tickets.